It feels like you’ve stumbled across a little secret when you arrive at Cam’s Cafe, a lo-fi kiosk in one corner of the Abbotsford Convent.

 Everything at Cam’s is made using local produce, from the sardines on toast to the licorice in jars on the counter and the Mountain Goat on tap, and other local brews in bottles.
 Wine and spirits are also available from open to close.

 By day Cam’s is a relaxed cafe bathed in sunlight.
-At night the bar stays open until around 8pm (sometimes later) for drinks.
+At night the bar is licensed until 11pm.
 The space is also available to book for private functions.